JoaoFPortugal/SEC/README.md

 6. Test with user id 1, 2, 3, 4 and/or 5.
 Passwords are 11, 22, 33, 44 and 55 respectively.

 *Note: If when trying to do an operation there is a `java.lang.UnsatisfiedLinkError` check if the `LD_LIBRARY_PATH` environment variable includes the path to the `/usr/local/lib` folder.
-Same for the property `java.library.path`.
-If you get `/usr/local/bin/pteiddialogsQTsrv: No such file or directory`, check if you ran the `install.sh` script in the `lib/linux` folder.
-You may also get on the user `java.nio.file.NoSuchFileException: ./src/main/resources/serverPublicKey.txt`, check if the notary read the card correctly and placed that file in the `user` resources.*
+Same for the property `java.library.path`.*

+*If you get `/usr/local/bin/pteiddialogsQTsrv: No such file or directory`, check if you ran the `install.sh` script in the `lib/linux` folder.*

+*You may also get on the user `java.nio.file.NoSuchFileException: ./src/main/resources/serverPublicKey.txt`, check if the notary read the card correctly and placed that file in the `user` resources, if it didn't it may be somewhere in the notary resources and you may manually copy/paste the file to the user's resources.*

 ## To-do